east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/README.md

 6. Download our Umbraco Forms licence file for `*.eastsussex.gov.uk` called `umbracoForms.lic` from our [umbraco.com account](https://shop.umbraco.com/profile/sign-in) and copy it into `~\Escc.EastSussexGovUK.Umbraco.Web\bin`.

+7. Set up the Umbraco database:

+	*  Create a new blank database in SQL Server.
+Create a database user with the `db_owner` database role.
-7. Go to `https://localhost:port/umbraco` in a browser to run the Umbraco installer (where `port` is the one you chose for the web application when you ran `app-setup-dev.cmd`).
-Use a SQL Server database as you'll need to connect to the same one from the API project.
+	*  Go to `https://localhost:port/umbraco` in a browser to run the Umbraco installer (where `port` is the one you chose for the web application when you ran `app-setup-dev.cmd`).
+	*  Click 'Customise' on the first dialog, select SQL Server, and enter the details of your new database and user.
+	*  Do **not** install a starter website when prompted.

 	Alternatively, if you already have an database, in `~\Escc.EastSussexGovUK.Umbraco.Web\web.config` set the `umbracoConfigurationStatus` and `umbracoDbDSN` values.

 8. Copy the `umbracoDbDSN` value from `~\Escc.EastSussexGovUK.Umbraco.Web\web.config` to `~\Escc.EastSussexGovUK.Umbraco.Api\web.config`.